christopherbugg/anywho/readme.md

 The implementation of this future-framework is currently at [AnyWho.Club](https://anywho.club).
 The site should be usable, though it is not yet stable and the database backing it will be recycled as development progresses.
 It should be used for **testing only**.

-As we migrate to [GitHub](https://github.com/christopherbugg/anywho), the features and bugs will make their way from the [About](./about.php) page into the Issues tab.

 ## Contributions:
 Contributions are welcome!
 Please open an issue if one isn't already open for whatever you're working on.